chuckthenerd/GTD-obsidian/README.md

 Since Obsidian has some very powerful filename and tag searching - the number of folders in use can be minimal.
 The following folders are optional, but what I consider to be the current best practice.
 Adapt the folder structure to whatever works for your needs:

-- Projects
+- Archive
 - Areas
-- Resources
-- Archives
 - Attachments
 - Daily Notes
+- Projects
+- Resources
 - Templates

 Some of the folders resemble the P.A.R.A approach promoted by Tiago Forte.